opslounge/fa_adauth/README.md

 What things you need to install the software and how to install them

+# CSV library for importing data

 - ansible-role-includecsv [Library](https://github.com/mkouhei/ansible-role-includecsv)

- 4 user groups for each role for mapping to:
+# 4 user groups for each role for mapping to:

 - array_admin
 - ops_admin
 - readonly
 - storage_admin

- URI = ldap address of Global Catalog server
+# URI = ldap address of Global Catalog server
 - ldap.server.domain

- Bind user/pass
+# Bind user/pass
 - a domain account preferrably a service account